 2011: The Hurva Synagogue, which was officially rededicated a year ago, celebrated a milestone today.
 For the first time since its destruction by the Jordanian Arab Legion in May 1948, the Ashkenazi synagogue in the Old City of Jerusalem’s Jewish Quarter hosted a wedding ceremony as an operational house of worship.
 Avraham Pashnov and Rachel-Orli Journo were married in the Hurva’s courtyard.
 During the ceremony, Pashnov said he and his wife are “only a tiny chain link that brings together the past and the future.”

-2011: In an interview published today by the Wall Street Journal, Defense Minister Ehud Barak said that Israel was considering asking the United States for an additional $20 billion in aid due to the increased volatility in the Middle East.
+2011: In an interviewed published today by the Wall Street Journal, Defense Minister Ehud Barak said that Israel was considering asking the United States for an additional $20 billion in aid due to the increased volatility in the Middle East.

 2012(14th of Adar, 5772): Purim